learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 ```

-Let's iterate over the instructors array by using `.each` and `puts` `"Flatiron School <3 "` proceeded by an instructor's name.
+Let's iterate over the instructors array with `.each` and `puts` out `"Flatiron School <3 "` followed by an instructor's name.

 ```ruby
 instructors.each do |instructor|